 - Platypus is an excellent swimmer and is well-adapted for swimming.

 - Its streamlined body, webbed feet, and waterproof fur allow it to swim efficiently.

 - The webbed feet of the platypus are well-adapted for swimming not for grasping objects.

 - So they can not climb.

 What Do Platypus Eat

-- Platypus are carnivores in nature and primarily eat bottom-dwelling aquatic invertebrates found in streams and lakes.
+- Platypus is carnivorous and primarily eats bottom-dwelling aquatic invertebrates found in streams and lakes.

 - They mainly eat annelid worms, insects, insect larvae, and crustaceans (especially freshwater yabbies or crayfish and freshwater shrimps).

-- They dig crayfish out of the stream or riverbed with their snout or capture it during swimming.
+- They dig crayfish out of the stream or riverbed with their snout or capture them during swimming.

 - They also feed on small fish and fish eggs.